Ai-Path/interview/README.md

 ## Question:

 Assume you are testing a chatbot that is designed to help users about the laws and regulations about a country.
-You are given a list of questions and expectetd answers.
+You are given a list of questions and expected answers.
 You are asked to write a program that utilizes the OpenAI API to validate the answers of the chatbot.

 ### Data: